Lim1029/trao/README.md

 One other masking method we have is automatic windowing adapted from [this paper](https://ui.adsabs.harvard.edu/abs/2015MNRAS.453...73J/abstract).

+The python code is in the file

+    codes/cube_signal_window.py

-Additionally as a option for weak signal we can also smooth the spectra with a 3D smoothing with smooth_kernel to get better SNR. for this we are using the cube_smooth_tophat.py
+Additionally as a option for weak signal we can also smooth the spectra with a 3D smoothing with smooth_kernel to get better SNR. for this we are using the

+    codes/utils/cube_smooth_tophat.py

 The working of this method can be understood by this [illustration](https://lim1029.github.io/jcmt_window_demo.pdf)